Best Travel Gear for Infants and Toddlers

 If there isn’t a safe spot for your kiddo to sleep at your destination, you’ll probably want to bring along a travel crib or Pack ‘n Play (or other collapsible play yard).
 Will a regular PNP do the trick?
 Yes, absolutely.
 However, many parents prefer the lightweighty-ness and portability of a travel crib.
 If you travel a fair amount, it’s definitely a worthwhile convenience purchase.

 Here’s the benefit: travel cribs are in the neighborhood of 11 lbs, while regular play yards (Pack ‘n Play, 4MOMS Breeze, etc.) weigh more like 20-30 lbs – a huge difference.
-Furthermore, travel cribs fold and assemble VERY easily, they come with a nice transport bag and can be carried like a duffel or backpack.
+Furthermore, travel cribs fold and assemble VERY easily, and they usually come with a nice transport bag and can be carried like a duffel or backpack.
 Some travel cribs can even fit in the overhead compartment on a plane (not sure why you’d ever do that, but…you can if you want!).

 For Newborns (0-6 months only)

 Remember with this age group, your needs are very basic because climbing out is not an issue.
 We’ve had our tiny ones sleep in a laundry basket or even a drawer (placed on the floor) on various trips (Tokyo-style!).
 So…keep it simple.

 1. Munchkin BRICA Fold N’ Go Travel Bassinet ~ $47

 For 0-6 months only, this travel bassinet from Brica is just 2.4 lbs and folds down for easy carry.